gammillweg/mailSet/README.md

 volunteer published and pre-sorted for a long time.
 It can be done.
 The documents here are for a periodical pre-sort, with an issue at least 100 pages long.
-But there are postal forms for fewer pages suitable for use by news letters.
+But there are postal forms for fewer pages suitable for use by newsletters.
 Pre-sorting saves considerable postage.

 #### About the organization of this repository
 - My local git repository records under the directory structure of Intellij.
-- I like to use package folders to organize my work, and I used Intellij modules under two two projects.
-Consequently one has to step around quite a lot to find the java code.
-I have considered uploading a "flat" set of java files, just for convenience sake.
+- I like to use package folders to organize my work, and I used Intellij modules under two projects.
+Consequently, one has to step around quite a lot to find the java code.
+I have considered uploading a "flat" set of java files, just for convenience’s sake.
+- If you clone mailSet and open with Intellij IDEA, it loads and builds.
+I use IntelliJ IDEA (Community Edition) (current build: 2021.3.2)

 ### There are two parts to the processing presented here:
    1) a set of Excel worksheets and